-If it helps, think of an armature as the “skeleton” that supports your sculpture just like your skeleton supports your body!
-However there are always times when they are helpful, but not necessary.
+If it helps, think of an armature as the “skeleton” that supports your sculpture just like your skeleton supports your body.

 In this article we’ll take a look at what armatures do, how they work, and examples of their use, as well as the kinds of sculptural objects that need them for added support.
 Then we’ll look at different types, some you can buy and some you can DIY.
 So without further ado, let’s dive in!